syndicate-storage/syndicate-storage.github.io/user.md

 title: Users Guide
 ---

-These guides explain how to get started with using Syndicate.
+These documents explain how to get started with using Syndicate.
 They explain how to install, configure, use command-line tools, or how to access volumes in your environment.
 They also include how to utilize Syndicate with Jupyter notebook or even a Hadoop cluster.

 <br>